How to start a cleaning business: step-by-step guide

 Running a successful cleaning business means staying on top of your finances.
 From tracking equipment expenses to managing payroll for your team, having a clear view of your cash flow is essential.

 Good accounting software simplifies these tasks, saving you time on admin so you can focus on finding new clients and growing your business.
 Send quotes and invoices, track payments, and manage expenses on the go.
-Try Xero for free.
+Get one month of Xero free.

 FAQs on starting a cleaning business

-Find answers to common questions about starting a cleaning business below.
+Here are answers to common questions about starting and running a cleaning business.

 How much does it cost to start a cleaning business?